 Mr. O'Quigley was appointed as a Director in September 2012.
 Mr. O'Quigley accepted the position of Chief Executive Officer pursuant to an employment contract dated 10 April 2012 and commenced employment on 1 May 2012.
-Mr. O'Quigley receives an annual salary of US\$340,000, which may be increased by up to US\$100,000 on achieving certain targets, and is eligible for a bonus of up to 50% of the sum of Mr. O'Quigley's annual salary plus the annual contribution to his pension plan.
+Mr. O'Quigley received an annual salary of US\$340,000, which was increased by US\$50,000 on 1 July 2013 on the achievement of certain targets; and is eligible for a bonus of up to 50% of the sum of Mr. O'Quigley's annual salary plus the annual contribution to his pension plan.
+Mr. O'Quigley's salary can be further increased by US\$50,000 on the achievement of certain future targets.
 The Company can terminate Mr. O'Quigley's employment contract on 12 months notice, or payment in lieu of notice.
 This contract does not include a "change of control" provision.